GitPolyakoff/chatbot-truckersmp/README.md

 ---

 ## ✨ Features
-- `!gpt <text>` → ask AI (LLaMA model via Groq API).
+- `!gpt <text>` → ask AI (via OpenRouter API).
 The bot will answer in the same language as the question.
 - Works inside the TruckersMP chat (reads the log file).
 - Filters messages using a **banned words list** to prevent inappropriate content.
 - Lightweight and easy to use.